willemmcd/GenerativeAI_Article/Generative AI- An introduction using the OpenAI API.md

 ## OpenAI API

-We will be using the OpenAI API (Application programming interface - used by software developers to integrate various software systems.) which will give us a range of state-of-the-art AI models through a simple programming interface.
+We will be using the OpenAI API, which is an Application Programming Interface (API) used by software developers to integrate various software systems.
+This will give us a range of state-of-the-art AI models through a simple programming interface.

-Some of the pre-trained model we'll use includes:
+Some of the pre-trained models we'll use include:

 * GPT (Generative Pre-trained Transformer): A family of transformer-based language models trained on large corpora of text data.
 * CLIP (Contrastive Language-Image Pre-training): A model trained on a large dataset of text and images to learn a unified representation space for both modalities.